 For starters, rooms with warm, oaken walls and heavy, comfortable furniture look elegant and luxurious.
-Any portraits a Washington, DC, wedding photographer takes in such a venue appear to be set in an opulent mansion.
+Any portraits a Washington, DC, wedding photographer takes of you or your groom in such a venue appear to be set in an opulent mansion.
 There is also something about an old library’s color scheme that works well in portraits of men.
 Most grooms wear neutral-colored suits or tuxedos for their nuptials.
 A bright and colorful background can sometimes draw attention away from a man clad in darker tones.
 Taking portraits of grooms in more understated venues can help keep the focus of the image where it belongs.

 In addition, the lighting in an old study in a Washington wedding venue is frequently conducive to unforgettable groom portraits.
 Because their walls are mostly wood, libraries tend to be fairly dark when the lights are turned off.
 They do often have large windows that can let in a lot of sunlight.
 But these rooms usually also have heavy drapery that can be used to adjust how much light gets in.
 Having that control over the source and intensity of light sources is a godsend for DC wedding photographers like us.
 It means we can make the lighting do more or less exactly what we want.
 And that can lead to some dramatic portraits — like the one of the Washington-based groom featured here.
 We took pictures of him in the luxurious old library of the Salamander Resort & Spa in suburban Northern Virginia.